Brandon Aubrey: 2025 season

 During Week 2, Aubrey scored 16 points as the Cowboys defeated the New York Giants 40–37 in overtime.
-He went 4/4 in field goals and 4/4 in extra points.
-Aubrey's four field goals included a 64-yard field goal at the end of regulation and the 46-yard game winner at the end of overtime.
+He made all four of his field goals and all four of his extra points.
+Aubrey's four field goals included a 64-yard field goal at the end of regulation and the 46-yard game winner in overtime.
 This made him the only NFL player with multiple successful 64+ yard field goals.
 Aubrey also became the first player in NFL history to convert a game-tying field goal with no time remaining in the fourth quarter and a game-winning field goal with no time remaining in overtime.
 He was named NFC Special Teams Player of the Week for his performance.
-In Week 7, Aubrey became the first NFL kicker in NFL history with five made field goals of 60-plus yards.
+During Week 7, Aubrey became the first NFL kicker in NFL history with five made field goals of 60-plus yards.

+During Week 12 against the Eagles, Aubrey made a 42-yard field goal as time expired, helping the Cowboys cap off a 24–21 comeback victory.
+Two weeks later against the Detroit Lions, Aubrey had five field goals in the 44–30 road loss, including three that were from a distance of 55 yards or more, with the longest being from 63 yards.
+He broke an NFL record for most field goals in a game from a distance of 55 yards or further while also breaking the record for most field goals of 60 yards or more in an NFL season, with three.
+Not only that, but Aubrey set a new personal record for most career 60 yards or longer field goals, with his 63-yard field goal in this game being the sixth of his career.

+2026 season

+Designated as a restricted free agent in the 2026 offseason, the Cowboys placed a second-round tender on Aubrey on March 7, 2026.
+On April 20, Aubrey and the Cowboys agreed to a record-breaking four-year deal, $28 million contract with $20 million guaranteed.